The Fascinating Egyptian Hieroglyphic Number System: Symbols, History and Evolution

 Usefulness of the numbering system in everyday life and government

-Likewise, offerings to temples and military records, such as the number of prisoners captured or the amounts of war spoils, were accurately documented using this system.
-For example, in the tomb of Neferyu he is said to have received 1000 libations of water, 1000 loaves of bread, and 1000 of everything else needed for his journey to the afterlife, which was accurately represented by the hieroglyphic number system.
+The Egyptian numbering system was not only a mathematical tool but a crucial need for state administrationCensuses, tax collection, crop planning, and even land surveying were managed using these numerical hieroglyphs.
+Thanks to this system, the Egyptians could control and manage the vast resources of the Nile, such as grain and other crops.
+Likewise, offerings to temples and military records, such as the number of prisoners captured or the amounts of war booty, were accurately documented using this system.
+For example, in the tomb of Neferyu, it is said that he received 1000 libations of water, 1000 loaves of bread, and 1000 of everything necessary for his journey to the afterlife, all of which were precisely represented by the hieroglyphic numerical system.

 Main features of the Egyptian numbering system